 Kratom is almost as unwelcome as cannabis in much of America, and if the FDA has its way, kratom will become a Schedule I narcotic with no medicinal value.
 Will this lack of access harm opioid addicts?

 The opioid crisis in the United States is out of control.
 Millions of Americans are dying every year from complications, and millions more are living with addiction.
 While politicians frequently pay lip service to the situation, real policy solutions have been slow to materialize.
-In place of official remedies, everyday citizens have turned to their own ingenuity, attempting to find alternative treatments and ways to wean addicts off the substance that is destroying American communities with abandon.
-IS Kratom going to be one of these solutions.
+In place of official remedies, everyday citizens rely on their own ingenuity, attempting to find alternative treatments and ways to wean addicts off the substance that is destroying American communities with abandon.
+Is Kratom for pain one of these solutions?

-Toward that end, two powerful agents have risen through the noise of social media and word of mouth to take on the mantle of addiction breaker: cannabis and kratom.
+Toward that end, two plants have risen through the noise of social media and word of mouth to take on the opioid epidemic: cannabis and kratom.
 Both are natural, plant-based solutions.
-Both have psychoactive properties and virtually no possibility for overdose.
+Each has psychoactive properties and virtually no possibility for overdose.
 Both are fighting for legality.
-Both have ardent supporters and radical detractors, who claim that they’re no better than the pharmaceuticals they’re replacing.
+Both have ardent supporters and radical detractors.
+Many of these claim these no better than the pharmaceuticals they’re replacing.

 But for all their similarities, cannabis and kratom are vastly different.

 Kratom comes from an evergreen plant in the coffee family.
 That means it’s a stimulant, instead of a depressant, like cannabis.
-It’s been used for centuries by the peoples of Southeast Asia, where it grows naturally, for mood enhancement and pain relief.
+It’s been used for centuries by the peoples of Southeast Asia for mood enhancement and pain relief.

 But, while cannabis legalization is on the upswing, kratom has a downward trajectory.
 Cannabis is illegal at the federal level, but has been getting a second life in lawfulness thanks to the states.
 Conversely, kratom remains legal at the top levels, but has been banned by six states (Alabama, Arkansas, Indiana, Tennessee, Vermont, Wisconsin and Washington, D.C.).

-The Food and Drug Administration released a statement in February 2018 declaring that they find no medicinal value in Kratom.
-It was a step in the agency’s continuing efforts to classify kratom as a Schedule I narcotic — in the same category as heroin and cannabis.
+The Food and Drug Administration released a statement in February 2018 declaring they find no medicinal value in Kratom.
+It was a step in the agency’s continuing efforts to classify kratom as a Schedule I narcotic.
+This places kratom in the same category as heroin and cannabis.